A Program Logic for Abstract (Hyper)Properties: The Program Logic APPL

-Notably, these two interpretation monoids induce two distinct proof systems, denoted $\vdash_{\text{irr}}$ and $\vdash_{\text{sim}}$, which differ in a fundamental aspect regarding the basis.
-In the simple monoid, the basis is the entire domain $\pow{\Sigma}$.
-Consequently, for any $h \in \pow{\Sigma}$, the singleton $\{h\}$ is a dense subset which covers $h$.
+\begin{instance}[Hoare Logic] As discussed in~\S~\ref{ss:collecting-semantics}, the collecting (Hoare) semantics of commands can be recovered in two distinct ways: by instantiating the interpretation monoid with either the irreducible monoid $(\pow{\Sigma}, \subseteq, \cup, \liftIr{\pow{\Sigma}})$ (cf.~\S~\ref{ex:monoid-lattice-constructions-irr-pow}), or the simple monoid $(\pow{\Sigma}, \subseteq, \cup, \pow{\Sigma})$ (cf.~\S~\ref{ex:monoid-lattice-constructions-simple}).
+Accordingly, Hoare logic admits two formulations, which induce two proof systems, denoted $\vdash_{\text{irr}}$ and $\vdash_{\text{sim}}$.
+These systems differ fundamentally in their treatment of the basis.
+In the simple monoid, the basis is the entire domain $\pow{\Sigma}$, so any $h \in \pow{\Sigma}$ is covered by the singleton dense set $\set{h}$.
 In the context of $\vdash_{\text{sim}}$, this renders the (join) rule redundant: the rule infers a property for $h$ based on a dense cover $\{h_i\}$, but since we can choose the trivial cover $\{h\}$, the premise requires proving the property for $h$ itself, thus reducing the rule to a tautology or subsumed via (cons).

 Nevertheless, since $\vdash_{\text{irr}}$ and $\vdash_{\text{sim}}$ are sound and complete with respect to the same semantics, they are equivalent.
 This implies the well-known fact that the (join) rule is not essential for the relative completeness of standard Hoare logic.
-Interestingly, the redundancy of the (join) rule in Hoare logic is an instance of a more general result, which relates the necessity of the rule to the properties of the interpretation monoid.
+Interestingly, the redundancy of the (join) rule in Hoare logic is an instance of a more general result, which relates the necessity of the rule to the properties of the interpretation monoid. \end{instance}

 \begin{propositionrep}[Completeness without (join)] Given an interpretation monoid $(D, \sqsubseteq, \oplus, \base[D])$, if $\base[D]$ is irreducible, the full semantics $\sem{\cdot}$ is additive and $\oplus$ preserves additivity, then the rules {\rm (basic)}, {\rm (seq)}, {\rm (choice)}, {\rm (iter)}, and {\rm (cons)} define a relatively complete proof system. \end{propositionrep} \begin{proof} We show that we can deduce the post, as in Proposition~\ref{prop:rel-compl-direct}, and conclude as in Theorem~\ref{prop:weak-rel-compl}.
 Using Proposition~\ref{pr:inductive} it is an immediate proof by induction on the command syntax.
 Let $h \in D$. \begin{itemize} \item If $\r = \e$ then just apply $\inference[(basic)]{\sem{\e}{h} = k}{\vdash \as{h} \ \e \ \as{k}}$.